automotive-grade-linux/docs-agl/docs/getting-started/footers/intel-footer.md

 ## BIOS update

-Both Joule and MinnowBoard require a BIOS upgrade before running AGL on them.
+Both Joule and MinnowBoard-Max (not needed on Turbo) require a BIOS upgrade before running AGL on them.

 **Do not loose any time trying without upgrading your BIOS first.**

 For instructions on how to update the BIOS on those platforms, please refer to these documents:
 * [MinnowBoard](https://firmware.intel.com/projects/minnowboard-max)
 * [Intel Joule](https://software.intel.com/en-us/flashing-the-bios-on-joule)
+* Intel MRB contact your technical support representative to get the non signed ABL firmware<br>
+**Note** MRB users need to replace the mkefi-agl.sh script by mkabl-agl.sh

 ## Creating a bootable image